-Lisa Olstein is the author of four poetry collections: Radio Crackling, Radio Gone, winner of the Hayden Carruth Award; Lost Alphabet, a Library Journal best book of the year; Little Stranger, a Lannan Literary Selection; and Late Empire.
-In addition, she has published a book-length lyric essay, Pain Studies (Bellevue Literary Press, 2020).
+Lisa Olstein is the author of several poetry collections, including Distinguished Office of Echoes (Copper Canyon Press, 2025) and Radio Crackling, Radio Gone, winner of the Hayden Carruth Award.
+In addition, she has published a book-length lyric essay, Pain Studies.
 She teaches in the MFA programs at the University of Texas at Austin.

 The Resemblance of the Enzymes of Grasses to Those of Whales Is a Family Resemblance